Computer Science (Major/Minor)

 • Information technology specialist

-Get involved with extended programming practicums and semester-long research projects, the Roth Center for Missions Computing, satellite development, and more.
+100% of graduates are employed within 6 months of graduation.
+You'll get extended programming practicums and semester-long research projects, like computing for missions, satellite development, and more.

 Learn More